ctu-mrs/mrs_uav_status/README.md

 ### Monitoring ROS topic rates

-MRS UAV Status can monitor rates of different ROS topics, and warn the user if the topic is published less frequently than required, or not published at all.
+MRS UAV Status can monitor rates of different ROS topics, and warn the user if the topic is published less or more frequently than required, or not published at all.
 There are two ways how to add monitored topics:

 * Static tf
   * If a defined static tf is present, MRS UAV Status will monitor a coresponding topic.